EdwardDelmonico/EdwardDelmonico.github.io/cmdline_course.md

 <img src="assets/images/xkcd_fight.png" alt="Photo" hspace="20" width="50%" align="right"/>

-The aim of this course was to furnish linguists with the basic command-line tools necessary to branch into the computational aspects of their field.
+The aim of this course was to furnish linguists with the basic command-line tools necessary to embark upon the computational aspects of their field.
 Coursework included basic UNIX navigation, installing and running programs from the command line, regular expressions, basic corpus processing, basic bash scripting, version control, remote servers, and troubleshooting when (inevitably) something goes awry.
 Though all material was posted online, there was an optional in-person session each week during which students could receive guidance from instructors.
 Coursework consisted of weekly quizzes to check comprehension of the material.
 The class culminated in a final project, which entailed building the website you're currently viewing and hosting it on GitHub Pages.

 ## Week 1: The Command Line Environment